benjaminhoffman/gatsby-plugin-segment-js/README.md

       // number (default to 1000); time to wait after scroll or route change
       // To be used when `delayLoad` is set to `true`
       delayLoadTime: 1000

+      // Whether to completely skip calling `analytics.load()`.
+      // ADVANCED FEATURE: only use if you are calling `analytics.load()` manually
+      // elsewhere in your code or are using a library
+      // like: https://github.com/segmentio/consent-manager that will call it for you.
+      // Useful for only loading the tracking script once a user has opted in to being tracked, for example.
+      manualLoad: false
     }
   }
 ];